The Most Expensive Nike Shoes Ever

 Since then, there has been no shortage of world-famous celebrities and women endorsing Nike athletic footwear, predominantly stars from the world of sports collaborating on new designs with the company.
 The late, great Kobe Bryant followed in the footsteps of fellow Basketball superstar in having shoes designed with him and for him.
 Tennis megastars like Andre Agassi and Serena Williams have also put their names to Nike designs.
 Add to that, collaborations with famous designers like Louis Vuitton, and famous music industry names –Drake, Eminem, and Kanye West.

-The list of most expensive Nike shoes includes designs worn in actual sports arenas and designs of which few units were manufactured.
+The list of the most expensive Nike shoes includes designs worn in actual sports arenas and designs of which few units were manufactured.

 Jordan OVO Drake